-Four major developments are cited on page 38 (= online page 46) of this handbook.
-These are (i) the development of numeration systems, (ii) the gradual evolution of algebraic symbolism, (iii) the ultimate emergence of differential and integral calculus from earlier ideas, with some dating back to classical Greek mathematics, and (iv) the changing role of logic and proof that has accompanied the growth of mathematics.
-More details on our coverage of these developments appear at the end of this unit.
+Four major developments are cited on page 38 of this document (= online page 46).
+These are the development of numeration systems, the gradual evolution of algebraic symbolism, the ultimate emergence of differential and integral calculus from earlier ideas, with some dating back to classical Greek mathematics, and the changing role of logic and proof that has accompanied the growth of mathematics.
+More details on our coverage of these developments appears at the end of this unit.

-The standards in the State handbook also include the impacts of mathematical advances on human society and thought, the cultural connections of the subject, and its impact on society.
-The following quotation from the Preface to the book Mathematics in Western Culture by Morris Kline (1908 - 1992) provides a good summary of goals in these directions:
+The standards in the State document also include the impacts of mathematical advances on human society and thought, the cultural connections of the subject, and its impact on society.
+The following quotation from the Preface to Morris Klline's book Mathematics in Western Culture provides a good summary of goals in these directions:

 Mathematics has become a major cultural force in Western civilization.
 Almost everyone knows that mathematics serves the very practical purpose of dictating engineering design.
 Fewer people seem to be aware that mathematics carries the main burden of scientific reasoning and is the core of the major theories of physical science.
 It is even less widely known that mathematics has determined the direction and content of much philosophic thought, has destroyed and rebuilt religious doctrines, has supplied substance to economic and political theories, has fashioned major painting, musical, architectural, and literary styles, has fathered our logic, and has furnished the best answers we have to fundamental questions about the nature of man and his universe.
 As the embodiment and most powerful advocate of the rational spirit, mathematics has invaded domains ruled by authority, custom, and habit, and supplanted them as the arbiter of thought and action.
-Finally, as an incomparably fine human achievement, mathematics offers satisfactions and aesthetic values at least equal to those offered by any other branch of our culture.
+Finally, as an incomparably fine human achievement mathematics offers satisfactions and aesthetic values at least equal to those offered by any other branch of our culture